kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### Exporting Cluster (Cluster A) Manifests

-In this example, Cluster A exports the InferencePool to all clusters in the Cluster set using Endpoint Mode.
+In this example, Cluster A exports the InferencePool to all clusters in the ClusterSet.
 This will cause the exporting controller to create an InferencePoolImport resource in all clusters.

 ```yaml